Effective synchronization amid noise-induced chaos: Convergent distributions

-We qualitatively understand this ensemble convergence as arising from independence of initial state.
-After many kicks, Eq.~\eqref{eq:dynamics} approaches a chaotic map from the phase circle onto itself with Lyapunov exponent $\Lambda$ per kick.
-Consider the map from an initial phase $\varphi^{(0)}$ to the final phase $\varphi^{(k)}$ for a particular sequence of random and uniformly-distributed waiting times $\{\beta^{(k)}\}$.
-This map comes from a statistically uniform sampling of the phase map $\psi(\varphi)$ and has an overall Lyapunov exponent for any $\varphi^{(0)}$ that approaches $k\Lambda$.
-Any such map fully mixes all $\varphi^{(0)}$s~\cite{BOOK:Bakers}.
-That is, the $\varphi^{(k)}$ for a given $\varphi^{(0)}$ may be arbitrarily close to the $\varphi'^{(k)}$ for other $\varphi'^{(0)}$'s residing anywhere throughout the phase circle.
-Thus, any uncertainty in an observed $\varphi^{(k)}$ erases all knowledge of $\varphi^{(0)}$.
-So, we expect that for a given uncertainty in $\varphi^{(k)}$ there exists some kick number $K_\mathrm{m}$ such that any dependence of $\varphi^{(k)}$ on $\varphi^{(0)}$ for $k>K_\mathrm{m}$ is undetectable.
-This diminishing uncertainty manifests, therefore, in a KLD that approaches zero, implying that the two distributions differ only by this decaying uncertainty.
-We proceed to study the rate with which the oscillators become statistically indistinguishable.
+This ensemble convergence can be explained qualitatively as arising from independence of initial state.
+Consider the map from an initial phase $\varphi^{(0)}$ to the final phase $\varphi^{(k)}$ for a particular sequence of random and uniformly distributed waiting times $\{\beta^{(k)}\}$.
+This map comes from a statistically uniform sampling of the phase map $\psi(\varphi)$ and has an overall Lyapunov exponent for any $\varphi^{(0)}$ that approaches $k\Lambda$ as $k$ gets large.
+Since the phase circle is periodic and finite, nearby phases cannot be drifting apart as $\sim e^{k\Lambda}$ indefinitely.
+Instead, the non-monotonic phase map (Eq.~\eqref{eq:phase_map}) ``stretches and folds'' phase samples, such that mixing of $\varphi^{(0)}$s is possible.
+As a result, the $\varphi^{(k)}$ for a given $\varphi^{(0)}$ may be arbitrarily close to the $\varphi'^{(k)}$ for other $\varphi'^{(0)}$'s residing anywhere throughout the phase circle.
+Then, any uncertainty in an observed $\varphi^{(k)}$ would erase all knowledge of $\varphi^{(0)}$.
+The asymptotic convergence of phase distributions under stochastic maps has been rigorously proven for general classes of stochastic systems~\cite{BuzziCMP99,GuptaMRL13,FroylandNONLIN14,FroylandERG19,BOOK:RandAttract}, based on spreading-of-phases arguments akin to the above.

+To demonstrate applicability, however, we must go a step further and show that for any given uncertainty in $\varphi^{(k)}$ there exists some well-defined and finite kick number $K_\mathrm{m}$ such that any dependence of $\varphi^{(k)}$ on $\varphi^{(0)}$ for $k>K_\mathrm{m}$ is undetectable~\cite{MarkovMixingBook}.
+This diminishing detectability would entail a KLD that approaches zero, implying that the two distributions differ only by this decaying uncertainty.
+We thus proceed to confirm numerically that the KLD in our examples indeed converges to zero after a systematically predictable mixing number of kicks.